 I think they look adorable on these peanut butter cookies and help to make the cookies even more festive.
 I still have more of the little Christmas tree sprinkles left, so I’m sure they’ll make another appearance in another cookie over the next twenty one days!

 If you’ve been around the block here at Lord Byron’s Kitchen, you might have already found my annual Christmas posts.
 If not, scroll to the top of this page and click on the Christmas tab.
 Every year for the past four years, I have posted my annual Christmas blog post.

 If you read through them, you will probably come to the conclusion that I absolutely love Christmas.
 At the end of the Christmas season last year, I shared with both John.e and McKenna that I wanted to change the theme of the main Christmas tree for this upcoming season.
 They probably rolled their eyes, but they usually give in to my need to change things regularly and often.

 The new theme was to be homemade.
 Meaning, that everything on the tree must be homemade.
 I knew I needed about 200+ ornaments, so I assigned homemade ornament duty to McKenna and John.e in August.
 McKenna obliged and starting working on some clothespin ornaments.
 But, John.e, he fully embraced the challenge!

 He broke out his carving tools.
-He busted out the wood lathe I got him for his birthday, and this is just an example of one of the ornaments he carved.
-I’m obsessed with the popular red farm truck theme, so he carved me my very own.
+He busted out the wood lathe I got him for his birthday.
+And, he made this ornament.
+I’m obsessed with the red farm truck theme!

 Notice the Lord Byron’s Kitchen crown painted on the side?
 Oh, and that tree, it was made by the wood lathe and it’s actually all one piece.
 He even painted it red!
 He’a keeper, isn’t he???